 The Santa Cruz, which looked similar to a modern take on the El Camino, now looks as though it may ready to be greenlit as a 2018 production model, although Hyundai USA head Dave Zuchowski didn’t offer complete confirmation of that.

-A number of major automakers are seeing some real sales success in the midsize truck market.
+A number of major automakers are seeing some real sales success in the midsize pick-up truck market.

 So good in fact that Ford are thinking of bringing the Ranger back.